AppThreat/atom/docs/docs/cli.md

   --method-annotation-filter <value>
                            filters in slices that go through methods with specific annotations on the methods.
 Uses regex.
-  --max-num-def <value>    maximum number of definitions in per-method data flow calculation - defaults to 2000
+  --max-num-def <value>    maximum number of definitions in per-method data flow calculation - defaults to 2000 --legacy-dataflow        use the classic data-flow engine and disable mini-graph fragment caching and method flow summaries.
+By default atom uses the faster, lower-allocation Flux engine with fragment caching and summary-guided pruning enabled.
+  --validation-config <value>  path to a JSON file declaring validators/sanitisers (chennai.json schema).
+Reachable flows passing through a declared sanitiser are dropped for its categories.
+  --perf-report <value>    opt-in per-stage performance report - pass a file path to append NDJSON lines (wall ms, CPU ms, allocated MB) for every frontend, pass, dataflow and slicing stage
 Command: parsedeps
 Extract dependencies from the build file and imports
 Command: data-flow [options]